findsomewinmore/smores/README.md

 * [Grunt](http://gruntjs.com) for compiling Sass to CSS, checking for JS errors, live reloading, concatenating and minifying files, optimizing PNGs and JPEGs, versioning assets, and generating lean Modernizr builds
 * [Bower](http://bower.io/) for front-end package management
 * [HTML5 Boilerplate](http://html5boilerplate.com/)
   * We use a little older version of HTML5 Boilerplate.
 We still like Paul Irish's IE version detection.
-Hey, in IE's case, browser detection, _is_ feature detection.
+Hey, in IE's case, browser detection _is_ feature detection.
   * The latest [jQuery](http://jquery.com/) via Google CDN, with a local fallback (Bower)
   * The latest [Modernizr](http://modernizr.com/) build for feature detection, with lean builds with Grunt
   * An optimized Google Analytics snippet
 * [Foundation 5](http://foundation.zurb.com)
 * Organized file and asset structure

-### Feature Wish List
-* Foundation Topbar Walker Menu (Coming Soon)
-* Micro Format examples.

 ## Installation